EvictionLab/eviction-lab-website/content/updates/research/one-year-of-eviction-moratoria.md

 As states began to issue stay at home orders—requiring people to stay in their homes, socially distance from others, and wear masks, and closing schools and businesses—the urgency of these questions ramped up.
 Many governors included eviction moratoria among the public safety measures that they ordered during the pandemic.
 These orders were often more protective than the court orders, in that they would stop more parts of the process than only court hearings.

 In Minnesota, for example, the governor's executive order stopped landlords from issuing a notice to quit or filing to evict a tenant, paused hearings, and stopped law enforcement from carrying out evictions.
 This order applied to all tenants and all eviction cases except limited emergency situations.
-This strong moratorium was first ordered by Minnesota's governor on March 16, 2020 and is still in place as of March 29, 2021.
+Minnesota's governor first ordered this strong moratorium on March 16, 2020, and it is still in place as of March 29, 2021.
 The Eviction Lab estimated that the Minnesota moratorium, alongside financial rental assistance, [prevented more than 10,000 eviction cases from being filed](https://evictionlab.org/missing-eviction-filings/) in Minnesota during the pandemic.

 {{% state-map
   id="statemap2"